Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Dulwich Hill had a median income among taxpayers of $66,520.
-The average income stood at $86,972 in this period.
-Nationally, median and average incomes were $60,817 and $83,003 respectively during the same financial year.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Dulwich Hill would be approximately $72,414 (median) and $94,678 (average) as of September 2025.
-Census 2021 income data shows individual earnings in Dulwich Hill stood at the 88th percentile nationally, with a weekly earning of $1,157.
-Income analysis reveals that the largest segment comprises 32.9% of residents earning between $1,500 and $2,999 weekly (4,935 residents).
-This pattern is similar to the broader area where 30.9% of residents also occupy this income range.
-The suburb demonstrates considerable affluence with 32.2% of residents earning over $3,000 per week.
-High housing costs consume 18.1% of income in Dulwich Hill, though strong earnings still place disposable income at the 68th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023 for financial year 2023, Dulwich Hill had a median income among taxpayers of $66,520.
+The average income stood at $86,972.
+Nationally, these figures are extremely high compared to the national median of $60,817 and average of $83,003 for Greater Sydney.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $72,414 (median) and $94,678 (average) as of September 2025.
+Census 2021 income data shows individual earnings in Dulwich Hill stand out at the 88th percentile nationally with weekly earnings of $1,157.
+Income analysis reveals that the largest segment comprises 32.9% earning between $1,500 and $2,999 weekly, with 4,936 residents falling into this category.
+This pattern is similar to the broader area where 30.9% of residents earn within this range.
+The suburb demonstrates considerable affluence with 32.2% earning over $3,000 per week, which supports premium retail and service offerings.
+High housing costs consume 18.1% of income in Dulwich Hill, but strong earnings still place disposable income at the 68th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income